 The Smeal College of Business MBA: What You Need To Know

-Pennsylvania State’s Smeal MBA program has been offered since 1960.
-It is ranked fourth in overall faculty quality by The Economist 2021.
-The program consists of small, community-based cohorts of 60 students per year by design to create an intimate academic environment that provides personalized attention from faculty and program staff.
-This helps students form deep and lasting connections with a community of diverse perspectives, cultural viewpoints, and business experiences.
+The Penn State Smeal College of Business full-time residential MBA program has been offered since 1960.
+It was ranked No. 4 in the alumni salary increase category, and No. 11 in faculty quality by The Economist 2022.
+The program consists of small, community-based cohorts where students form deep and lasting connections with a community of diverse perspectives, cultural viewpoints, and business experiences.